Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: Spectral energy distribution fitting

-{\tt CIGALE} provides five modules to describe the IR emission from dust: \cite{Casey2012}, \cite{Dale2014}, \cite{Draine2007} and its updated version of the \cite{Draine2014} model, and Themis dust emission models from \cite{Jones2017}.
+{\tt CIGALE} provides five modules to describe the IR emission from dust: \cite{Casey2012}, \cite{Dale2014}, \cite{Draine2007} and its updated version of the \cite{Draine2014} model, along with the Themis dust emission models from \cite{Jones2017}.
 To create our catalog, we rely on the \cite{Draine2014} models, which account for very different physical conditions with a variety of radiation fields and a variable PAH emission providing a high flexibility.
 The model assumes that the majority ($\rm 1-\gamma$) of dust mass is heated by a radiation field with an intensity ($\rm U_{min}$), while the remaining fraction ($\gamma$) is exposed to intensities ranging from $\rm U_{min}$ to $\rm U_{max}$ following a power-law index $\rm \alpha$.
 By default, $\rm \gamma$ and $\rm \alpha$ are fixed values set to 0.02, and 2, respectively.
-We also consider the model given by \cite{Dale2014}, and describe its influence on the physical properties of galaxies in Sec.~\ref{sec:Dustchoice}.
+We also considered the model from \cite{Dale2014} and describe its influence on the physical properties of galaxies in Sect.~\ref{sec:Dustchoice}.